freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/snap/en.md

 We use a percentage option based on a vertical measurement, like `waistToFloor`.

-The elastic width people end up with is something like 34.12mm for user A and 27.83mm for user B.
+The elastic width people end up with is something like `34.12mm` for user A and `27.83mm` for user B.

-Those are not widths for sale in the store, so that's not great.
+Elastic of that width is not for sale in the store, so that's not great.

 ### Approach B: We use a list option